 - In Mario Warfare, Wario killed the King.
 He gets finished off by using a piece of the King's cape to choke him to death.

-- At the climax of the Disney version of The Hunchback of Notre Dame, the last thing Judge Claude Frollo says before his Disney Villain Death is, "And He shall smite the wicked and plunge them into the fiery pit!"
-The gargoyle he is standing on then breaks, and he falls to the pit of copper below and to his doom, letting loose with a Big "NO!" all the way.
+- At the climax of The Hunchback of Notre Dame, the last thing Judge Claude Frollo says before his Disney Villain Death is, "And He shall smite the wicked and plunge them into the fiery pit!"
+The gargoyle he is standing on then breaks, seems to come to life as Satan himself, and he falls to the pit of molten copper below and to his doom, letting loose with a Big "NO!" all the way.

 - Kung Fu Panda 2 ends with Lord Shen crushed to death by his own cannon.